blaze-slider/blaze-slider/blaze-slider/readme.md

 <br/>

 Benchmark measures the time taken to create a slider with 10 slides by each slider.
 Benchmark is measured on Apple M1 Pro CPU with 6X slowdown on Google Chrome 103.
-Average of 20 runs is taken.
+The Average of 20 runs is taken.

 See [Benchmark Repo](https://github.com/blaze-slider/blaze-slider/tree/main/benchmark) to see how these libraries are tested